Northwestern Pacific Railroad: 1978 tunnel fire

 Many Humboldt County mills began shipping lumber in trucks when a fire caused collapse of the Island Mountain tunnel, or tunnel 27, closing the line north of Willits on 6 September 1978, and only half of that traffic returned to the rails when the line reopened on 10 December 1979.
 Remaining traffic revenues were insufficient for track maintenance through the Eel River Canyon, at that time the most expensive stretch of rail line in the United States.
 In September 1983, the SP announced that it was shutting down the maintenance-intensive NWP line north of Willits.
 This led to a contentious court battle since the SP did not properly notify the Interstate Commerce Commission of their intent to abandon the line.
 The line was ordered reopened by the U.S. Circuit Court in March 1984.

 Sales and shortline development

-From the early 1970s into the 1980s the SP began substantially cutting back non-core routes.
-In 1971, the line from Sausalito, once a major terminal on the line, was abandoned and converted into a walking path connecting to similar trails throughout Marin built upon the former interurban lines.
+From the late 1960s into the 1980s the SP began substantially cutting back non-core routes.
+Trains stopped running to Tiburon in 1967 and the railroad gave the land to the town.
+In 1971, the line from Sausalito, once a major terminal on the line, was abandoned and converted into the Mill Valley / Sausalito Pathway connecting to similar trails throughout Marin built upon the former interurban lines.

 In 1984, the SP sold the north end from Willits to Eureka to Bryan Whipple, who ran it as the Eureka Southern Railroad under the reporting marks EUKA.
 The Eureka Southern operated freight trains and revamped tourist train service until bankrupted by storm damage in the Eel River Canyon, selling the railroad and most equipment by 1992.

-In 1984 and 1989, the former Petaluma and Santa Rosa Railroad line from Santa Rosa to Sebastopol was acquired by the Sonoma County parks department, and converted into the Joe Rodota Trail for walking and biking.
+Between 1984 and 1989, the former Petaluma and Santa Rosa Railroad mainline from Santa Rosa to Sebastopol was abandoned by the Southern Pacific, subsequently acquired by the Sonoma County Parks Department and converted into the Joe Rodota Trail for walking and biking.